6 Best MKV Players for Android in 2026: Tested on Phones and TV

 • Complete subtitle pipeline: SRT, SSA, VobSub, PGS with mid-playback track switching

 VLC also connects to network sources (SMB, FTP, DLNA) and offers equalizer and audio delay controls, both useful for MKV files where audio sync occasionally drifts.
+VLC for Android has a verified current US Google Play listing (as of August 2026).

 Android MKV Performance Results